 12. Take turns reading

 In this game, you and your child take turns reading the paragraphs of a story.
 You can choose a storybook that your child likes to read or use their schoolbook.
 Help your child read with proper pronunciation and intonation.
 Take pauses after every three to four paragraphs, to discuss what the child has understood.
-It will help keep the child remain alert and focused.
+It will help keep the child alert and focused.

 13. Word search